Application server and process manager for modern PHP applications.

 Asynchronous HTTP Server

-Built-in HTTP server with support for HTTP/2, HTTPS, GZIP, static file serving, and middleware.
+Serve applications directly with built-in support for HTTP/2, HTTPS, gzip compression, static files, and middleware.

-Extend functionality with built-in plugins, or create custom ones to fit your needs.
+Enable built-in plugins or create custom ones to add project-specific functionality.

 Quick Start